1729prashant/CapstoneLittleLemonApp/README.md

 \* Xcode project is in folder **LittleLemonApp**
 \* Figma wireframe is **LittleLemon-Capstone-Wireframe.fig**
-\* There are issues with the images in ht location specified by Coursera, some images may not render in app yet
+\* There are issues with the images in the URL provided by Coursera, some images may not render in app yet
 \* You will need a Mac with Xcode 16 or above to import the project
 \* You will need the simulator installed
 \* Profile picture change logic is TBD